dorkodu/sage/paper/3 -- Principles and Concepts.md

 - ### Environment Agnostic

     Sage is completely environment agnostic, it **never dictates** the use of *any programming language, backend, storage technique or even a query language like GraphQL, SQL or SPARQL*.
-Instead, Sage focuses on concepts and patterns that are achievable **no matter how you're building a service. **Every language and every Sage implementation does things slightly differently.
+Instead, Sage focuses on concepts and patterns that are achievable **no matter how you're building a service.** Although every language and every Sage implementation does things slightly differently.

-    It is just a specification about designing and building a powerful API; from design, to architecture, to implementation, and even documentation.
+    It is just a specification about designing and building powerful APIs; from design, to architecture, to implementation, and even documentation.

 - ### Query-based Data Exchange

     Sage is ***query-based***, which is the ideal way for data interactions.
 You query your data, by *declaring the attributes you want, and arguments for conditions*, then get only what you want.
 You can also call remotely your Sage service to do something, by adding an **act** to your query.

     Any data consumption and creation process imaginable can be implemented with Sage.
-Especially in the product applications, it would be a mindful choice to consume a Sage based API.
+Especially in product applications, it would be a mindful choice to consume a Sage based API.

 - ### Entity-focused, Flexible Type System

     Every Sage server defines an application‐specific type system, and queries are executed within the context of it.
 A Sage instance publishes its data capabilities with an entity-focused schema, which determines what its clients are allowed to consume.
 Clients should be able to specify exactly how it will consume that data.
 These queries are specified at attribute‐level granularity.